wp-plugins/prosperent-powered-product-search/README.txt

     the `showcase` template.)
     Also, now that the results is shortcoded, you can add [prosper_store][/prosper_store] to any page.
     Reminder, if you use a different page from '/products' to display search results change the 'Base_URL' Setting.
-8. Congratulations, you have a fully functioning product search engine embedded on your wordpress page.
+8. Congratulations, you have a fully functioning product search engine embedded on your WordPress page.
 9. Log in to Prosperent.com every so often to check your stats.